zeek/zeek-benchmarker/README.md

 - Header value `Zeek-HMAC-Timestamp`: This is the timestamp used in the above computation.
 - Argument `branch`: The full branch name being tested.
 This will be checked by `git` to ensure that it is a valid branch name.
 - Argument `build`: The full URL to the build being tested.
 By default the script checks to ensure that the URL is coming from the Cirrus infrastructure.
-- Argument `build_hash`: An md5 hash of the build file.
+- Argument `build_hash`: A sha256 hash of the build file.

 #### Output